Robotto/ESPnfc/README.md

 Follow the install instructions for the PN532/NFC library [here](https://github.com/Seeed-Studio/PN532)

-Connects to wifi and waits for an NFC tag with a specific UID.
-Sends a UDP packet if tag is found.
+Connects to wifi and waits for a NFC tags with specific UIDs.
+Sends a UDP packet if a matching tag is found.

 This specific version is used to unlock a door, hence the unlock() function. (and the IPAddress object called doorIP)